What are your chances of acceptance?

 This is the simplest way to give your entire application one last review.
 Read through the entire thing out loud, even the parts that aren’t complete sentences (like lists of activities).
 Take care to review things like your mailing address, school name, and specific award titles.
 These are details that sometimes tend to blend into the background after you’ve reviewed something repeatedly.

 Your essays are one of the single most important pieces of your application.
-They provide a rare glimpse into who you are a person and give you the opportunity to express yourself using your own voice.
+They provide a rare glimpse into who you are as a person and allow you to express yourself using your voice.
 For this reason, it’s extra important to make sure that they are squeaky clean.
 Review your essay meticulously, read it aloud, and have a friend read it aloud back to you to be sure there aren’t any typos or careless errors.

 3. Check for Inconsistencies